 Opting for a six-week plan which will only pay for treatment that the NHS cannot provide within that time frame

-You pay a monthly premium for a policy that can payout to cover the cost of private treatment for illnesses and injuries.
-Like other insurance policies, you may have to pay an excess to claim.
+You pay a monthly premium for a policy that can cover the cost of private treatment for illnesses and injuries.
+Like many other insurance policies, you will have to pay an excess to claim.

-Different health insurance policies will cover different conditions and types of treatment.
+Health insurance policies vary in the conditions and types of treatment they cover.
 Typically, you can expect cover for outpatient treatment, including consultations and tests, and day-patient or in-patient stays.
 There may, however, be additional benefits - for example, dental cover, physiotherapy or psychiatric care.

-Some insurers do not cover treatment for certain illnesses and conditions, but others may do so at extra cost.
+Some insurers don’t cover treatment for certain illnesses and conditions, but others might at extra cost.

-Older people are more likely to have pre-existing conditions or ongoing chronic conditions like diabetes or high blood pressure.
-Chronic conditions are not usually included while pre-existing conditions are often excluded until you are symptom-free for a specified number of years.
+Older people are more likely to have pre-existing conditions or chronic conditions like diabetes or high blood pressure.
+Chronic conditions aren’t usually included unless you’re symptom-free for a specified number of years.

 You could use our comparisons to find a health insurance policy that covers everything you need.
 They show what each insurer's policies include for older age groups.

-If you are older and have more complex health problems it may be worth consulting a health insurance broker who can help you select the most appropriate and best value cover for you.
+If you’re older and have more complex health problems it may be worth consulting a health insurance broker.
+These specialists can help you select the most appropriate and best value cover.